ulex/ZenSharp/README.md

 How do I get it?
 ---
-You can install directly into ReSharper 8.2 or 9.0 via the Extension Manager in the ReSharper menu.
+You can install directly into ReSharper 10, 9.2, 9.0, 8.2 via the Extension Manager in the ReSharper menu.
 (8.2 support removed, but binary version still available in R# gallery)

 Predefined templates